qiaopengjun5162/ohw-elf-firmware/README.md

 ## What is OHW?

 OHW (Open Hardware Wallet) is a fully open-source, non-commercial hardware wallet project.
-Our mission is to help you create your own hardware wallet, both in terms of software and hardware.
+Our mission is to help you create your own hardware wallet.

 Unlike commercial hardware products where open-source is used to drive sales of their commercial products, our open-source focus is on building infrastructure.